Asad-Ismail/CaptchaRecognition/README.md

 https://drive.google.com/drive/folders/1NS9CBTT-bu7Uegc6t2jn3Xg3m8iUtsZz?usp=share_link

 ## Model Training

-Please see the train_captcha.ipynb notebook to train the captcha recognition model on the given dataset.
-The model is quite simple using 2 bidirectional LSTM and CTC loss to recgnize captchas.
-The model has quite low latency and was able to recognize captchas on online test very accuractely
+Refer to the `train_captcha.ipynb` notebook for instructions on training the Captcha recognition model with the provided dataset.
+The model architecture utilizes two bidirectional LSTMs and CTC loss for Captcha recognition.
+It has low latency and demonstrates high accuracy in online tests.

-## Automatic appointment system
+## Automatic Appointment System

-The script automation.py uses the trained captcha recognition model and use it to recognize captchas on website and check if the appointment is available.
-If the appointment is availbale it sends the email to the receiver.
-The automation is done particularly for one type of website but can be used as blue print to automate appointmet/alret system for any other website/service.
+The `automation.py` script leverages the trained Captcha recognition model to identify Captchas on websites and verify the availability of appointments.
+If an appointment is available, it sends an email notification to the specified recipient.
+While the automation is tailored to a specific type of website, it can serve as a blueprint for creating appointment or alert systems for other websites and services.